 Our office follows infection control recommendations made by the American Dental Association (ADA), the U.S. Centers for Disease Control and Prevention (CDC) and the Occupational Safety and Health Administration (OSHA).
 We follow the activities of these agencies so that we are up-to-date on any new rulings or guidance that may be issued.
 We do this to make sure that our infection control procedures are current and adhere to each agencies’ recommendations.
 We have taken additional steps above and beyond the governing recommendations including upgraded sterilization equipment, additional personal protection equipment for our staff, and installing Surgically Clean Air, HEPA and UV light air filtration systems in each room.

-Our staff are wearing KN-95 or Level 3 masks and face shields and are taking temperatures daily.
+Our staff are wearing Level 3 masks and face shields.
 We are encouraging staff to stay home and seek medical care if not feeling well or running a temperature.
 Our surgical gowns are professionally laundered and changed between each patient.

 The operatories are wiped with a CDC recommended disinfectant that kills Covid-19.
 The bathroom and common spaces are disinfected between each patient use as well.